-Therma-Tron-X is the world leading manufacturer of ecoat equipment.
+Therma-Tron-X is the world leading manufacturer of E-coat systems.
 TTX’s patented designs and technological advancements in ecoat have revolutionized the industry.
 From the footprint to the material handling; from tank construction to the chemical feed, TTX designs systems to specification.

-TTX customers get the skill and know-how of a world leader in E-coat technology.
-Therma-Tron-X's E-coat systems are designed to enhance paint circulation without clumping, settling or foaming.
-They are also equipped with an array of energy conserving feature.
+TTX customers get the skill and know-how of a world leader in ecoat technology.
+Therma-Tron-X's ecoat systems are designed to enhance paint circulation without clumping, settling, or foaming.
+They are also equipped with an array of energy-conserving features.

-Our customers choose electrocoating because of its versatility and durability.
+Our customers choose to E-coat because of its versatility and durability.
 Immersion ensures 100 percent coverage of complex parts, as well as uniform thickness with no runs or sags.
 This in turn ensures superior corrosion protection.
 Consistent, controlled application nearly eliminates the need for manual touchups